victorouy/SmartClass-AI/README.md

 Note: The following steps are assuming you are running our code with the same folder hierarchy as shown in our Github repository.

-### First step to executing any code.
-Creating a virtual environment using pip
+### First step to executing ANY code.
+You must create a virtual environment using pip

 1. Make sure you are in the root folder when typing commands in the terminal.
 2. Enter `py -m venv .venv` for Windows or `python3 -m venv .venv` for Unix/macOS.